|High School:||Archbishop Ryan|

-In his ninth season as the head coach at Richmond, Chris Mooney has led the Spiders to postseason appearances in five of the last six seasons, including two NCAA Tournament bids.
+Entering his 10th season as the head coach at Richmond, Chris Mooney has led the Spiders to postseason appearances in five of the last seven seasons, including two NCAA Tournament bids and a Sweet 16.

-It is clear he has attracted student-athletes who make the community proud and he has the Spiders not only among the Atlantic 10's elite, but among the nation's elite with back-to-back NCAA Tournament appearances and a Sweet 16 appearance in 2011.
+It is clear he has attracted student-athletes who make the community proud and he has the Spiders not only among the Atlantic 10's elite, but among the nation's elite with back-to-back NCAA Tournament appearances in the 2010 and 2011 seasons.
 The Spiders broke into the Top-25 for the first time in 24 years and the 2nd time in 52 years in 2009-10 and finished the season ranked No. 24 in the AP Poll.
 In 2010-11, Richmond finished the year ranked No. 21 in the ESPN/USA Today Coaches Poll.

-In 2010-11, the Spiders matched the 1987-88 team for the most wins in school history and this year Richmond set the mark outright with 29 wins.
+The Spiders matched the 1987-88 team for the most wins in school history with 26 in 2009-10 and then in 2010-11 Richmond set the mark outright with 29 wins.
+Since high school, Mooney has been a part of setting the school record for wins in a season as a player or coach at every school he has been.

-In 2009-10, the Spiders finished 13-3 in Atlantic 10 play, a two-point double-overtime loss at Xavier shy of winning the regular-season title and reached the A-10 title game, losing to Temple by just four points.
+The Spiders finished 13-3 in Atlantic 10 play in 2009-10, a two-point double-overtime loss at Xavier shy of winning the regular-season title.
+Richmond reached the A-10 title game, losing to Temple by four points.
 Mooney was named 2010 Atlantic 10 Coach of the Year by Sporting News and was one of 15 finalists for the Jim Phelan National Coach of the Year Award.
-And then the Spiders went out in 2010-11 and duplicated their 13-3 in A-10 play, finishing third in the standings and earning a conference tournament bye for the third time in four years.
-Richmond reached the A-10 title game for the second-straight season this March, this time winning the Championship.

-"I'm thrilled to be the coach here at Richmond especially now as we are building in our program," Mooney said.
+"I'm thrilled to be the coach here at Richmond especially now as we are building in our program," Mooney said at the time of signing his extension.
 "The reason that I'm staying has nothing to do with the typical reasons you read about in the newspapers or the reports.
 It has nothing to do with conferences or facilities or charter flights.
 If I had to give a list of reasons they would all be names: Dan Geriot, Kevin Anderson, Justin Harper and Kevin Smith.
 It would be a list just of names of people that I want to be associated with and see them succeed."

 Richmond's success came with plenty of national notoriety for the Spiders.
 Mooney appeared on ESPN2's First Take and ESPN's Jim Rome Is Burning and Doug Gottlieb Show multiple times.
 He was featured in a New York Times article and the Spiders were profiled in Sports Illustrated and USA Today, twice, including a cover story on the sports section the day before the 2010 NCAA Tournament opened.